georgebv/aiosalesforce/docs/documentation/authentication.md

 !!! warning Warning

-    Keep your credentials safe and never hardcode them in your code.
+    Keep your credentials safe and never hardcode them in your application.
     Use third-party libraries to acquire credentials from environment variables, configuration files, or secret management services during runtime.